Limit Order Book Dynamics and Order Size Modelling Using Compound Hawkes Process: Introduction

 \subsection{Properties of the Order Book Dynamics:}

 There have been several variations to the Hawkes model to accommodate for certain properties of the order book in exchanges.

-\textbf{\textit{Prop 1}: Bid-Ask Spread is always non-negative:} The bid-ask spread can never be less than zero being an important one was tackled by using order arrival intensities dependent on spread-in-ticks by \cite{lee2022modeling} however their model is limited to low spread-in-tick (i.e. large-tick) securities where the spread is quite tight (one to two tick wide).
-Small-tick securities can have very high number of price levels in the spread which makes the model which calibrates order arrivals at each price level away from mid quite high in number of parameters.
-Previously, \cite{Zheng2014} have used constrained Hawkes Process to control negative spreads.
+\textbf{\textit{Prop 1}: Bid-Ask Spread is always non-negative:} The bid-ask spread can never be less than one tick.
+This property is important to consider while modelling the LOB.
+This challenge was tackled by using order arrival intensities dependent on spread-in-ticks by \citealt{lee2022modeling}.
+Previously, \citealt{Zheng2014} have used constrained Hawkes Process to control for positive spreads.

 \textbf{\textit{Prop 2}: Order intensities are dependent on time-of-day:} It is well known that trading volumes follow an intraday seasonality which is observered to be stationary across multiple days.
 Naturally, we observe that the order intensities too exhibit this intraday seasonality (more in Section 2).
-Hawkes models have been adapted to account for the same by \cite{mucciante2023estimation}, \cite{prenzel2022dynamic}, and \cite{kirchner2022hawkes}.
+Hawkes models have been adapted to account for the same in \citealt{mucciante2023estimation}, \citealt{prenzel2022dynamic}, and \citealt{kirchner2022hawkes}.

-\textbf{\textit{Prop 3}: Cross-excitations can be inhibitory:} As noted in \cite{LuAbergel2018}, the cross-excitation of events need not necessarily always be catalyzing.
-For example, we observe that cancels at opposing sides of the book have inhibitory effects on each other.
+\textbf{\textit{Prop 3}: Cross-excitations can be inhibitory:} As noted in \citealt{LuAbergel2018}, the cross-excitation of events need not necessarily always be catalyzing.
+For example, we observe that limit orders inside the spread and cancels at top at opposing sides of the book have inhibitory effects on each other.
 Generally modelling for this can introduce negative intensities in the point process.
-To avoid such complications, \cite{LuAbergel2018} propose to floor the total intensity of any element of the Hawkes process to zero.
+To avoid such complications, \citealt{LuAbergel2018} propose to floor the total intensity of any element of the Hawkes process to zero.

 In this work we show some lack of support for the hypothesis that the order arrival intensities are impacted by the past order sizes.
 Thus we conclude that the Compound Hawkes Process is a suitable candidate for the model.
 We then create a stationary distribution of the order sizes for each type of order which closely mimics the empirical distribution.
 This distribution is used to sample the order sizes in the compound Hawkes Process.
 We create a novel formulation of the Hawkes intensities which satisfies Properties 1, 2 and 3.
-In Section 3, we show the calibration results for the Apple Inc. stock by using Level 2 data in the NASDAQ exchange.
-We also provide an analysis for the quality of fit.
+In Section 4, we show the calibration results for the Apple Inc. stock by using Level 2 data in the NASDAQ exchange.
+We also provide an analysis for the quality of fit as well as a market impact study in the simulator.